top of page

 End: 31 March 2026

-Informed by extensive stakeholder consultation with regional addiction services, a need has emerged to carry out explorative research and community partnership building on understanding the extent of engagement in accessing treatment and formal support for gambling and/or alcohol problems for military veterans and learn how this knowledge can enable improvement .
+Informed by extensive stakeholder consultation with regional addiction services, individuals with lived experience and training, and with experts from the Armed Forces community, a need has emerged to carry out explorative research and community partnership building on understanding the extent of engagement in accessing treatment and support for gambling with/without alcohol problems for military veterans and learn how this knowledge can enable improvement in this area.

 © NIHR ARC Wessex contact arcwessex@soton.ac.uk